Skip to content

 A version of this application that uses the XTDB 2 database instead of SQLite/H2 is also available, on the xtdb branch.

-Aditya Athalye has created a stripped version, using core functions and helper functions instead of several libraries that this version uses: usermanager-example from first principles.
+Aditya Athalye has created a stripped down version, using core functions and helper functions instead of several libraries that this version uses: usermanager-example from first principles.
 Comparing that version and this version is a good exercise in understanding the basic machinery that a web app needs, and what those libraries are doing for you.

 Quickstart via Devcontainers or Github Codespaces